lodestarjs/lodestar-router/README.md

 ==
 _A standalone router, which will also used within the lodestar MVC._

-**This router is currently in heavy development and as such may not be ready for full production usage.**
+**This router is currently in development and as such may not be ready for full production usage.**

 ## Starting out